icubam/icubam/doc/docker.md

 **Example .env file**

-For the application's environment variables, check the repository for an up-to-date list.
+For the application's environment variables, see the identically named section above.
 Below are the Docker specific environement variables with default values.

 ```properties